oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 AngelSaph also has a halo.
 Its detailed in the section titled [Halo](#Halo).
 He is a partial Angel.

-He has flesh unlike others of MVS.
+He has flesh unlike others of MWS.

 ### Body